QuickRecon/DiveCANHead/README.md

 ### Current software jobs
 These are required before the firmware can be considered ready for any kind of test diving:
 - Menu logic for displaying any error states, as well as firmware commit
-- IWDG task verify program state
-- Error logging to eeprom emulation
 - Work out why the brightness goes down when the CAN bus connects (protocol issue?)
 - ADC intermittently doesn't come online after shutdown logic added, board reset required to fix.

-### Current hardware issues (required on next board version)
-- standby power consumption is 10 mA (should be low hundreds of micro amps at most)
-    - This has been identified as coming from the DC-DC converter, perhaps this is a good opportunity to change to a wider input range
-- Battery is not enabled without can-power, kind of defeats the point of a redundant power supply
-- BATTERY ADC unavail due to internal mux, should route to PC3
-- CAN_PWR only takes 1.8-5.5v, should be able to comfortably take 9v for compatibility with rEvo bus and 9v batteries.

 ### Additional testing needs
 - More automated testing of each module, regression testing and behavior verification.